Last updated: 2026-June-11

 6.1 Demo App

-The demo app has been packaged by the Maven Shade Plugin.
-The subsequently provided downloads contain the demo app and both the core module with the algorithm and the actual JCA provider.
+Up to version 1.3.3 the demo app had been packaged by the Maven Shade Plugin.
+Since then, the required (third-party) libraries are wrapped within a separate directory.
+The subsequently provided downloads contain the demo app and both the core module with the algorithm and the actual JCA provider as well as the remaining third-party libraries.

 Note that the demo app includes binaries from external open source projects, namely the Scala-Library, the Jakarta JSON-Processing implementation Eclipse Parsson and the pkix sub-module from Bouncy Castle.
 Section 7.1 Demo App explains how to use the demo app.